 Elevators—A public elevator is available for use and may be accessed on every level of the museum.
-The elevator is located on the first floor past Admissions.
+The elevator is located on the first floor past Visitor Services.

 Queuing—Queuing areas throughout the museum are at least 42 inches in width to meet standard ADA requirements.
 If you have difficulty negotiating a queuing space while visiting the museum, please seek assistance from the nearest staff member.

 RESTROOMS/FAMILY (UNISEX) RESTROOMS

 Accessible restrooms are located on all three of the museum’s floors.

 Three sets of family (unisex) restrooms are located in the museum and are available for those individuals requiring assistance from a family member or companion.

 DISCOVERY Children’s Museum recognizes the right of people with disabilities to be accompanied by their service animals.
 People with service animals will be allowed full access to all areas.
 Service animals must be on a leash and credentialed and must be in the control of the person with a disability or his/her companion.

 The museum attempts to provide other reasonable accommodations with a two week notice and strives to ensure that your entire visit will be comfortable, convenient, educational and fun!